MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportServer.md

 ```

 ### -ConnectivityLogPath
 The ConnectivityLogPath parameter specifies the default connectivity log directory location.
+The default location depends on your version of Exchange:

+- Exchange 2010: The default location is %ExchangeInstallPath%TransportRoles\\Logs\\Connectivity
-The default location is %ExchangeInstallPath%TransportRoles\\Logs\\Hub\\Connectivity.
+- Exchange 2013 or later: The default location is %ExchangeInstallPath%TransportRoles\\Logs\\Hub\\Connectivity.

 Setting the value of this parameter to $null disables connectivity logging.
 However, setting this parameter to $null when the value of the ConnectivityLogEnabled attribute is $true generates event log errors.

 ```yaml
 Type: LocalLongFullPath